Feminist art movement: 1980-1990

-The women's art movements spread world-wide in the latter half of the 20th century, including Sweden, Denmark and Norway, Russia, and Japan.Kokatsu, Reiko.Women In-Between: Asian Women Artists 1984-2012.
-Japan, Fukuoka Asian Art Museum, 2012.
-Women artists from Asia, Africa and particularly Eastern Europe emerged in large numbers onto the international art scene in the late 1980s and 1990s as contemporary art became popular worldwide.Huangfu, Binghui.(ed).Text and Sub-Text(Singapore: Lasalle-SIA University, 2000).
+The women's art movements spread world-wide in the latter half of the 20th century, including Sweden, Denmark and Norway, Russia, and Japan.
+Women artists from Asia, Africa and particularly Eastern Europe emerged in large numbers onto the international art scene in the late 1980s and 1990s as contemporary art became popular worldwide.

+2000s

+The contemporary feminist art movement is now following various directions with the development of electronic technology and the new forms of entertainment in the 21st century.

 Major exhibitions of contemporary women artists include WACK!
 Art and the Feminist Revolution curated by Connie Butler, SF MOMA, 2007, Global Feminisms curated by Linda Nochlin and Maura Reilly at the Brooklyn Museum, 2007, Rebelle, curated by Mirjam Westen at MMKA, Arnheim, 2009, Kiss Kiss Bang Bang!
-45 Years of Art and Feminism curated by Xavier Arakistan at Bilbao Fine Arts Museum, 2007, Elles at Centre Pompidou in Paris (2009-2011), which also toured to Seattle Art Museum. have been increasingly international in their selection.
+45 Years of Art and Feminism curated by Xavier Arakistan at Bilbao Fine Arts Museum, 2007, Elles at Centre Pompidou in Paris (2009–2011), which also toured to Seattle Art Museum. have been increasingly international in their selection.
 This shift is also reflected in journals set up in the 1990s like n.paradoxa.

+Feminist art movement and media

+One of the things that gives people the most entertainment in the modern era as the times progressed is media such as music, TV shows, movies, and games.
+The development in music is particularly notable.
+In terms of Hip-Hop music, many hip-hop songs promote the art of feminism.
+Taking South Korea as an example, many female hip-hop singers will openly produce hip-hop songs about feminism to speak out for some unequal gender issues in society.
+For example, the Korean female rapper BIBI released a song called "Animal Farm" in 2022, which expresses women's resistance to gender discrimination in a patriarchal society and the issue of male coagulation by borrowing footage from Kill Bill.